zach-the/for-rachel/for-rachel.md

 - not him, so definitely somebody else.

 Also, remember this quote that my friend said to me: *"in a relationship, everything is great until it's not."* That means that choosing to date me is **not** choosing to marry me.
 That's the point.
 At any point in the relationship, you could learn or experience something that totally changes the way you feel, and at that point, you're **obligated** to end the relationship.
 And that is in no way unfair.
 That's exactly how it's supposed to be.
 Once you're married, of course, it's a different story.
 But yeah.

+##### The Other Guy
+I know you briefly mentioned that you went on a second date with another guy, and that you had a lot of fun.
+I don't want to say this, but once again, if I were you big brother, I would tell you to go on a few more dates with him, and see how it goes.
+You gotta look out for \# 1 here.

 ### Final Notes from Zach
 - consider the other dude